SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

 - method parameters
 - ```this```, if the method is not static. ```this``` is allocated slot 0 in LocalVariableTable

-Eg; **istore_1** is an opcode which stores an integer value from top of the stack into LocalVariableTable at slot 1.
+Eg; **istore_1** is an opcode which stores an integer value into LocalVariableTable at slot 1 by picking value from top of the stack.

 ### Introducing bytecode opcodes
 Let's take a simple example which adds 2 integers, to understand opcodes and their execution.